 By adding in two tweeters, the new Echo is more directional - there's a front and a back to this speaker, rather than it offering that 360-degree sound.

-The advantage, however, is that it will offer stereo separation in its own right, with Amazon saying that will adapt the music to suit the acoustics of the room you put it in.
-Both are powered by Dolby, but the addition of stereo in to the Echo fourth-gen should mean that it sounds a lot more dynamic.
+The advantage, however, is that it offers stereo separation in its own right, with Amazon saying that will adapt the music to suit the acoustics of the room you put it in.
+Both are powered by Dolby, but the addition of stereo in the Echo fourth-gen means that it sounds more dynamic.

 Connectivity and smart home skills

 - Echo 4-gen: Alexa, Zigbee, Sidewalk, BLE Mesh

 - Echo 3-gen: Alexa

 There's big shift in the internal connectivity skills too.
 While both offer Alexa - and Alexa has all the same Skills across devices - the newer Echo now gets the hardware to support functions that previously only the Echo Plus had.

 The addition of a Zigbee controller and Amazon Sidewalk mean that the 2020 Echo can be a hub for a lot more things.
 You'll now be able to connect and setup devices directly from this Echo and control them using the Zigbee controller.